GluuFederation/docs-gg-prod/3.1.3.1/source/plugin/gui.md

 ![add_resources](../img/3_3_add_resource.png)

 You can see the below JSON by clicking on the `VIEW RESOURCES JSON` button.
+Scope expression is defined as JsonLogic rule.

 ```
 [